acsdev/java-demo-testcontainers-jpql-criteria-querydsl/README.md

 # java-demo-testcontainers-jpql-criteria-querydsl

-This demo has 2 gols.
+This demo has 2 goals.

 First, comparing JPQL, Criteria and QueryDSL showing by code their differences.